zbf1991/RRM/README.md

 [BaiduYun](https://pan.baidu.com/s/15AwO6Jn9vQQtThE02QOefw)

  [ilsvrc-cls_rna-a1_cls1000_ep-0001.params] is an init pretained model.

- [res38_cls.pth] is a classification model on VOC 2012 dataset.
+ [res38_cls.pth] is a classification model pretrained on VOC 2012 dataset.

  [RRM_final.pth] is my final model. mIoU is about 63.7 on val set, which is a higher score than our paper (62.6)

 ## Training：